biocompute-objects/BCO_Documentation/content/galaxy_quick_start.md

 #### BCODB Prefix

 The BCO Prefix is explained [here](https://docs.biocomputeobject.org/top-level/) in the section '2.0.2 BioCompute Object Identifier “object_id”'.
 The default prefix "BCO" is for general use.
-Other Prefixs require special permission.
+Other Prefixes require special permission.
 Please see the [BCO Prefix Registry](https://biocomputeobject.org/prefix) for more information.

 #### BCODB User Name

 The BCODB User Name is found on the [account page](https://biocomputeobject.org/).
 Expand the "Database, Groups, and Permissions" tab.
-You will find the username listed in the card for the server you want to submit to, just like the token.
+You will find the username listed on the card for the server you want to submit to, just like the token.
 <div class="col-lg-10 offset-lg-1 text-center">
 <img src="/images/username.png" class="img-fluid mx-auto d-block" alt="invocation export detail">
 </div>